California Wants to Turn FSC Into a Bigger Barrier

 Frequently Asked Questions

-What are the proposed changes to California's Firearm Safety Certificate (FSC)?
+What are the proposed changes to California's Firearm Safety Certificate (FSC) under SB 948?

-When will the new 8-hour FSC training course in California take effect?
+When would the new 8-hour FSC training requirement take effect in California?

 More 2nd Amendment & Law Videos You Might Like